 - Up to $6,500 to your 401(k)

 - Up to $1,000 to your IRA

-When you need more retirement income, you may consider claiming Social Security later in life, rather than when you’re eligible at age 62.
-Claiming Social Security at 70 years old, for example, can result in a monthly check that’s 77% more than the benefit you would have gotten if you had started receiving benefits at 62—a difference of $545 each month.
+You may consider claiming Social Security later in life, rather than when you’re first eligible at age 62.
+Claiming Social Security at 70 years old can result in a monthly check that’s 77% more than the benefit you would have gotten if you had started receiving benefits at 62—a difference of $545 each month.

 Plan for Your Future

-Investing for your future early always pays off because you get to take advantage of compound interest and feel more financially secure from a young age.
-But even if you’re getting a late start, there are ways to generate more retirement income.
-Using catch-up contributions, delaying Social Security, and working part-time may all be good options for you to increase your retirement income above the average.
+Investing for your future early always pays off because you get to take advantage of compound interest and you'll feel more financially secure from a young age.
+But there are ways to generate more retirement income even if you're getting a late start.
+Using catch-up contributions, delaying Social Security, and working part-time may all be good options to increase your retirement income above the average.